DIY Outdoor Sectional Couch

 cutting exterior fabric

 In the pieces you just sewed together, there’s going to be a long piece and a short piece.
-Cut the edge of the long piece in to match the seam you just made.
+Cut a 1" strip out of the edge of the long piece in to match the seam you just made (see picture below).

 Each corner should now look something like this (it doesn’t have to be pretty).